NEW: One Center Request Line: 610-734-7625

 Summer Stage

-One of the most successful youth theater groups in the country, Summer Stage is approaching it’s 47th season in the summer of 2022.
+One of the most successful youth theater groups in the country, Summer Stage is approaching its 52nd season in the summer of 2026.
 The group consists of many different programs for both kids and adults from all over the greater Philadelphia region and take place at Upper Darby High School.

 Logo for Upper Darby's Summer Stage